How We Help

 Chris was educated at Maitland Marist and St Clements College Galong.
-He is a graduate of the Catholic Institute of Sydney and Sydney University.
-He is an alumnus of St. Patrick’s Seminary and the Senior Executive Program of the London School of Business.
+He is a graduate of the Catholic Institute of Sydney and Sydney University, and an alumnus of the Senior Executive Program of the London School of Business.

-After a short career as a teacher and academic, Chris’ professional life has been spent in health and aged care policy, management and service development.
-He was the inaugural director of the John Plunkett Centre for Medical Ethics at St Vincent’s Hospital.
-Chris then went on to establish the Australian Catholic Health Care Association (now Catholic Health Australia) in Canberra.
+After a short career as a teacher and academic; Chris moved into health and aged care policy, management and service development; and was the inaugural director of the John Plunkett Centre for Medical Ethics at St Vincent’s Hospital.
+He then went on to establish the Australian Catholic Health Care Association (now Catholic Health Australia) in Canberra.

-At the invitation and with the support of religious congregations including the Sisters of Charity Chris founded and developed Catholic Healthcare Ltd in New South Wales.
-Catholic Healthcare grew from a single employee in 1994 to be the largest provider of aged care services in the Catholic sector nationally with over three thousand employees by 2008.
-Catholic Healthcare was also noted for the number of public private partnerships it successfully concluded with New South Wales Health.
+At the invitation and with the support of religious congregations, including the Sisters of Charity, Chris founded and developed Catholic Healthcare Ltd in NSW.
+Catholic Healthcare expanded from a single-employee organisation in 1994 to become the largest national provider of aged care services in the Catholic sector with over 3,000 employees by 2008.

-Chris is President of the Council on the Ageing NSW and past President of the Aged Care and Community Services Association New South Wales.
+Chris is past President of Council on the Ageing NSW, and Aged Care and Community Services Association NSW.

 He is married to Elaine with two adult children.